Search

 As mentioned, a fresh start and removal of responsibility of dealing with creditors can be considered positive consequences for people struggling with debt.

 However, there are many more negative consequences.
-There will be a mark on the applicant’s credit rating for at least 6 years, showing that they were bankrupt and making it much harder to secure loans.
+There will be a mark on the applicant’s credit rating for at least 6 years, showing that they were bankrupt and making it much harder to secure business loans.
 If their earnings are high enough, payment toward outstanding debt may be subtracted from their salary for up to 3 years.
 Pension savings may be taken if the applicant is of a certain age, and their home and luxury items may be sold.

 An applicant’s business may be sold along with its assets, and employees will be let off.
 The bankruptcy will be made public in most circumstances, meaning that future employers or business partners will be able to see.
 It is not possible to become a director, or to invest in setting up, managing or promoting a limited company without court permission after bankruptcy.